networknt/light-doc/content/en/milestone/_index.md

 reviewed: true
 ---

-There are so many products in the light platform and each product has its milestones on the corresponding github repository.
+There are so many products in Light, with each product having its milestones on the corresponding github repository.

 * [light-4j](https://github.com/networknt/light-4j/milestones)
 * [light-rest-4j](https://github.com/networknt/light-rest-4j/milestones)